 The Company's activities do not expose it to significant financial risks of changes in foreign currency exchange rates and interest rates.
-Short-term loans and inter-company short term loans is charged at a floating rate of LIBOR plus 0.20%, thus exposing the Company to cash flow interest rate risk.
+Short-term loans and inter-company short term loans are charged at a floating rate of interest based on Sonia plus a margin of 0.20% plus a credit adjustment spread, thus exposing the Company to cash flow interest rate risk.
 A 1% movement in interest rates would not subject the Company to any change in interest for the year.
-This is considered to be an acceptable level of risk.
+This is considered an acceptable level of risk.
 All other loans are at fixed interest rates and expose the Company to fair value interest rate risk.